 The Fund has evolved with each year's awards.
 In September 2011, Newcastle City Council hosted a large event to encourage organisations to apply for funding; this event was supported by Newcastle CVS.
-In September 2012, the City Council hosted a Funding Fair with other funding and support providers to launch the Newcastle Fund; Newcastle CVS helped to organise these events and provided updates on the sector's position.
+In September 2012 and 2013, the City Council hosted Funding Fairs with other funding and support providers to launch the Newcastle Fund; Newcastle CVS helped to organise these events and provided updates on the sector's position.

 Newcastle City Council funding for the voluntary sector

 Newcastle CVS representing the sector - December 2010

 On 2 December 2010 Sally Young, chief executive at Newcastle CVS, responded to the letter from Cllr Faulkner (see below) with a letter plus briefing sheet with messages from Newcastle's voluntary and community sector.

 Sally also wrote to all Newcastle councillors with information about the cuts to the voluntary and community sector in Newcastle.

 Newcastle CVS representing the sector - November 2010